engelhard-lab/reading-group/README.md

 *PI Matthew Engelhard*

 ## Purpose
-To understand and develop AI methods relevant to longitudinal clinical decision support systems
+To understand and develop AI methods for longitudinal multi-modal data and clinical decision support

 ## Format
 - ~40 minute presentation + ~20 minutes for questions, discussion, and brainstorming